ekourkchi/skyplot/README.md

 ### Demo (Virgo cluster SGL=102 and SGB=-2)

-The following diagrams is the output of the code for the Virgo cluster, which is the largest group at the center and color coded in yellow.
+The following diagrams is the output of the code for the Virgo cluster, using the following command:

+             $ python skyplot_group.py -f all.iter.2.v41.group -c supergalactic -a 102 -d -2 w 50

+Virgo is the largest group at the center and color coded in yellow.
 All groups are color coded based on their average radial velocities, i.e. V_ls.
 The legend on the right shows that color code.
 The box on the left shows the coordinate of the sky where the mosue pointer is.
 Each point is a galaxy and dashed circles represent the 2D projected border of groups.
 Clicking on each galaxy prints out information about the galaxy its associtaed galaxy in terminal.

 ![Virgo_group](https://user-images.githubusercontent.com/13570487/74584913-92827a00-4f94-11ea-8b6a-203f7587bb13.png)